Laura Rodríguez Machado

 Laura Elena Rodríguez Machado (born 9 April 1965) is an Argentine politician who has been a National Deputy elected in Córdoba Province since 2021, and served as a National Senator for Córdoba from 2015 to 2021.
 A member of Republican Proposal (PRO), Rodríguez Machado previously served as a provincial legislator of Córdoba from 1991 to 1995 for the Union of the Democratic Centre (UCEDE).
 In the National Congress, she sits in the Juntos por el Cambio parliamentary inter-bloc.
 She is also the second vice president of PRO.

+Laura Rodríguez Machado is running in the fourth position on La Libertad Avanza’s list to renew her seat as National Deputy for Córdoba in the 2025 congress elections.

 Early life and education

 Rodríguez Machado was born on 9 April 1965 in Córdoba, Argentina.
-She counts with a law degree from the National University of Córdoba, where she specialized in labour law.
+She has a law degree from the National University of Córdoba, where she specialized in labour law.
 She worked as an editor secretary at Contribuciones magazine, published by Konrad Adenauer Foundation.

 Political career

 In 1991, she was elected to the Legislature of Córdoba as part of the Union of the Democratic Centre (UCEDE).
 She was re-elected to a second term in 1995.
 In 1998, following disagreements with party leader Germán Kammerath, Rodríguez Machado joined a group of UCEDE politicians in breaking away and forming the Liberal Democratic Party.

 In 1998, she was the running mate of Guillermo Johnson for the governorship of Córdoba, in alliance with the Action for the Republic party.
 The Johnson–Rodríguez Machado ticket won 4.80% of the vote, placing in third place and trailing far behind the PJ and UCR candidates.
 Following Kammerath's victory in the Córdoba city elections in 1999, Rodríguez Machado was appointed secretary of economic development of the city, a position she held until 2003.

 In the 2013 legislative election, Rodríguez Machado was the second candidate to the Chamber of Deputies in the Republican Proposal (PRO) list, behind Héctor Baldassi.
 The PRO list received 14.41% of the votes, enough for Baldassi to be elected, but not Rodríguez Machado.